leighton-burgoyne/CO452-Apps/app214-stock/README.md

 all he/she needs to know.
 The comments should usually include at least:
 ------------------------------------------------------------------------

-PROJECT TITLE:
+PROJECT TITLE: Stock App
 PURPOSE OF PROJECT:
-VERSION or DATE:
+VERSION or DATE: v1.0
 HOW TO START THIS PROJECT:
-AUTHORS:
-USER INSTRUCTIONS:
+AUTHORS: Leighton Burgoyne, Nick Day, Derek Peacock USER INSTRUCTIONS: Compile and run in IntelliJ